 Sagittarians are prone to displaying a most unevolved communication style, where their action oriented selves speak from a place that is purely reactionary, otherwise known as “Foot in Mouth Syndrome”.

-The role a First Lady has had to play while residing in the White House has greatly altered over the decades since Martha Washington.
-However, that fiendishly difficult political position demands that anyone who takes on that immensely important job possess a personality trait that has remained unchanged in its importance since the position’s beginnings – Discretion.
+The role of First Lady has greatly altered over the decades since Martha Washington, however that fiendishly difficult political position demands that anyone who takes on that immensely important job possess a personality trait that has remained unchanged in its significance since the position’s beginnings – Discretion.